ericjorgensen/ericjorgensen/README.md

 - All that said, I view it as part of my job to be available when you need me.
 If you want to reach me outside of work hours, please call, text, email, Slack, etc. at any time.
 I mean it.

 ## Your job ⌨️
-I look at your job as an engineer as being pretty straightforward:
+I look at your job as an engineer as being pretty straightforward but challenging (and hopefully incredibly rewarding):

-- Ship code that moves our business forward, balancing trade-offs between speed, quality, and features (I can help with that)
+- Ship code that moves our business forward, balancing trade-offs between speed, quality, and features (I can help with that).
 - Support your teammates in their career journey with mentorship, pairing, code review, etc.
-- Stay engaged with the team, be it on Slack, in GitHub, or team meetings on video.
+- Engage actively and continuously with the team, be it on Slack, in GitHub, or team meetings on video.

+### My expectations for you

+- Be generous with your unique gifts — teams are strongest when people contribute the work of the team without ego or comparison to the contributions of others
+- Communicate and document frequently in whatever medium is most comfortable for you (e.g. Slack, GitHub, etc.).
+- Hold yourself, your teammates, and me accountable to being the best team possible.
+(Credit to [Chiedo John](https://github.com/chiedo/leadership/blob/main/README.md) for this one)

 ## My job 💼
-My job as a manager is similarly simple:
+My job as a manager is simple to describe (but maybe not always easy to execute 😆).

+It is to:

 - Build and maintain a team and organizational culture that allows us to attract, retain, and support top-class talent (that’s you!).
 - Set context and provide high level direction for engineers (that’s also you!).